Saadkhalid913/web2md/README.md

 - Convert single web pages to Markdown via API endpoint
 - Batch convert multiple URLs in a single request
-- Handles relative URLs by converting them to absolute URLs
-- Configurable user agent for web requests
-- Built on FastAPI for high performance and easy API documentation
-- Uses the battle-tested html2text library for reliable HTML to Markdown conversion

 ## Installation & Setup